Written byMax Child

 Let’s be real, people: the BBQ scene in our city is pretty grim.

 The regional capitals - Carolina, KC, Memphis, and Texas - are growing stronger than ever.
 Other cities, especially NYC and LA, have been beefing up their rosters for years now.
 Yet we can’t catch a break.
-There’s like, what, three legitimate barbecue options in SF?
-And one of them is poor.

 But as we crawled across this barren meat desert, hurting for some legitimate ’cue, a new restaurant beckoned.
 It was the mysteriously-numeric 4505.
 Come hither, they said.
 We’ve built an oasis of pork and beef and best-damn-burgers and fried macaroni and cheese.
 Could it be true?